Corvirtus Blog

 Written by Jennifer Yugo, PhD | Jul 28, 2023 5:34:08 PM

-Reaching our intended results through recruiting and talent acquisition doesn't just hinge on who we hire.
+Achieving our vision through recruiting and talent acquisition doesn't just hinge on who we hire.
 It's driven by the relationships we build during the hiring process from the experience we create for candidates.
-The nature and depth of these relationships set the tone for the engagement, resilience, and commitment that each new hire brings to their role, especially in the first 90 days.
+The nature and depth of these relationships set the tone for the engagement, resilience, and commitment that each new employee brings to their role, especially in the first 90 days.

 In short, the candidate experience serves as a barometer for what they expect from our organizational culture and determines their connection with our core values and strategic vision.
 While we can act to ensure each candidate touchpoint is smooth and seamless, we're missing out if we don't strive to build thriving relationships from the candidate experience.